-INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF CAIRN ENERGY DISCOVERY LIMITED (Registration Number: SC 235659)
+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF CAIRN ENERGY DISCOVERY LIMITED

-We have audited the financial statements of Cairn Energy Discovery Limited for the year ended 31 March 2016 which comprise the Income Statement, the Statement of Comprehensive Income, the Balance Sheet, the Statement of Cash Flows, the Statement of Changes in Equity and the related notes 1 to 11.
+We have audited the financial statements of Cairn Energy Discovery Limited for the year ended 31 March 2017 which comprise the Income Statement, Statement of Comprehensive Income, Balance Sheet, Statement of Cash Flow, Statement of Changes in Equity and the related notes 1 to 13.
 The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union.

-This report is made solely to the Company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
-Our audit work has been undertaken so that we might state to the Company's members those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Company and the Company's members as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the company's members, as a body, in accordance with Chapter 3 of Part 16 of the Companies Act 2006.
+Our audit work has been undertaken so that we might state to the company's members those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the company and the company's members as a body, for our audit work, for this report, or for the opinions we have formed.

-Respective responsibilities of directors and auditors
+Respective responsibilities of directors and auditor

 As explained more fully in the Directors' Responsibilities Statement set out on page 4, the directors are responsible for the preparation of the financial statements and for being satisfied that they give a true and fair view.
-Our responsibility is to audit the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
+Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's Ethical Standards for Auditors.